awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/developing-consumers-with-sdk.md

 # Developing Custom Consumers with Shared Throughput Using the AWS SDK for Java<a name="developing-consumers-with-sdk"></a>

-You can develop consumers using the Amazon Kinesis Data Streams API with the AWS SDK for Java\.
-If you are new to Kinesis Data Streams, start by becoming familiar with the concepts and terminology presented in [What Is Amazon Kinesis Data Streams?](introduction.md) and [Getting Started with Amazon Kinesis Data Streams](getting-started.md)\.

-These examples discuss the [Kinesis Data Streams API](https://docs.aws.amazon.com/kinesis/latest/APIReference/) and use the [AWS SDK for Java](https://aws.amazon.com/sdk-for-java/) to get data from a stream\.
-However, for most use cases, you should prefer using the Kinesis Client Library \(KCL\) \.
-For more information, see [Developing KCL 1\.x Consumers](developing-consumers-with-kcl.md)\.

-The Java example code in this section demonstrates how to perform basic Kinesis Data Streams API operations, and is divided up logically by operation type\.
+One of the methods for developing custom Kinesis Data Streams consumers with shared throughout is to use the Amazon Kinesis Data Streams APIs\.
+This section describes using the Kinesis Data Streams APIs with the AWS SDK for Java\.
+The Java sample code in this section demonstrates how to perform basic KDS API operations, and is divided up logically by operation type\.

 These examples don't represent production\-ready code\.
 They don't check for all possible exceptions or account for all possible security or performance considerations\.

-Also, you can call the [Kinesis Data Streams API](https://docs.aws.amazon.com/kinesis/latest/APIReference/) using other different programming languages\.
+You can call the Kinesis Data Streams APIs using other different programming languages\.
 For more information about all available AWS SDKs, see [Start Developing with Amazon Web Services](https://aws.amazon.com/developers/getting-started/)\.

-Each task has prerequisites\.
-For example, you cannot add data to a stream until you have created a stream, which requires you to create a client\.
-For more information, see [Creating and Managing Streams](working-with-streams.md)\.
+**Important**
+The recommended method for developing custom Kinesis Data Streams consumers with shared throughout is to use the Kinesis Client Library \(KCL\)\.
+KCL helps you consume and process data from a Kinesis data stream by taking care of many of the complex tasks associated with distributed computing\.
+For more information, see [Developing Custom Consumers with Shared Throughput Using KCL](https://docs.aws.amazon.com/streams/latest/dev/shared-throughput-kcl-consumers.html)\.

 **Topics**
 + [Getting Data from a Stream](#kinesis-using-sdk-java-get-data)